VisionQuest: Development

-Showrunner Terry Matalas was hired to redevelop the series by May 2024.
+Showrunner Terry Matalas was hired by May 2024 to redevelop the series.

 By October 2023, Marvel Studios shifted its creative philosophy to a more traditional television development process, moving away from head writers and beginning to hire dedicated showrunners for its series.
-Schaeffer was no longer developing Vision Quest by May 2024 due to her focus on making Agatha All Along, and Terry Matalas was redeveloping the series and set as its showrunner.
+By May 2024, Schaeffer was no longer developing Vision Quest due to her focus on making Agatha All Along, as well as for "personal reasons" according to Bettany, with Terry Matalas joining to redevelop the series and serve as its showrunner.
 Marvel Studios hired Matalas after being impressed with his work on the third season of Star Trek: Picard (2023), with Marvel Studios president Kevin Feige being a particular fan of the Star Trek franchise.
 Matalas was also set to direct for the series, alongside Christopher J. Byrne, Vincenzo Natali, and Agatha All Along episodic director Gandja Monteiro.

 Matalas met with Schaeffer upon joining the project, and Marvel Studios executive Brad Winderbaum said it would be a "love letter" to the work Schaeffer had done, while being unique to Matalas.
-The series was still being referred to by Marvel as Vision Quest, but The Hollywood Reporter noted that this was not its official title; Disney was referring to the series as simply Vision by May 2025, though Variety noted that an official title had yet to be announced.
-The title was officially announced as VisionQuest in October 2025, and the series was confirmed to be the final installment of the trilogy that began with WandaVision and continued with Agatha All Along.
-Marvel Studios's Mary Livanos, who worked on the first two series, returned as an executive producer, alongside Trevor Waterson and Byrne, while Roopesh Parekh was a producer.
+The series was still being referred to by Marvel as Vision Quest, but The Hollywood Reporter said this was not its official title.
+Disney was referring to the series as simply Vision by May 2025, before the title was officially announced as VisionQuest that October.
+The series has been described as the final installment of the trilogy that began with WandaVision and continued with Agatha All Along.
+Describing the relationship to those other two series, Matalas said VisionQuest was more of a sequel to WandaVision, while touching on some elements from Agatha All Along.
+Marvel Studios's Mary Livanos, who worked on those two series, returned as an executive producer for VisionQuest, alongside Schaeffer and Byrne, while Roopesh Parekh was a producer.
 The series is being released under Marvel Studios' "Marvel Television" label.